wild-mustango/VenusOsTFT35/README.md

 backlightCtrl /dev/input/touchscreen0 45
 ```

 This command will be lauched by default in a rc.local script I will provide.
-So, everytime the raspberry boots up, this programm will take care of backlight.
+So, everytime the raspberry boots up, this program will take care of the backlight.

 ## Duplicating the main fb stream